Juan Gabriel: Early life

-Alberto Aguilera Valadez was born on January 7, 1950, in Parácuaro, Michoacán, Mexico.
-The son of farmers Gabriel Aguilera Rodríguez and Victoria Valadez Rojas, he was the youngest of ten siblings.
-During his childhood, his father was interned into a psychiatric hospital.
-Because of this, his mother moved to Ciudad Juárez, Chihuahua, and he was put in the El Tribunal boarding school where he remained for eight years.
-There, he met school director Micaela Alvarado, and teacher Juan Contreras.
-Aguilera became very close with Contreras, then escaped El Tribunal and lived with him for a year when he was 13.
-In the same year, Aguilera composed his first song.
-At 14 Aguilera returned to live with his mother in the center of the town.
-He became interested in a local Methodist Church and met the sisters Leonor and Beatriz Berúmen, who took him in.
-There he sang in the choir and helped by cleaning the church.
+Alberto Aguilera Valadez was born on 7 January 1950, in Parácuaro, Michoacán, Mexico.
+The son of Gabriel Aguilera Rodríguez and Victoria Valadez Rojas, of the influential Macias-Valadéz of Jalisco, Juan was the youngest of their ten children.
+During Juan's childhood, his father was interned into a psychiatric hospital.
+Given the family's challenges, Aguilera's mother moved them to Ciudad Juárez, Chihuahua, and Alberto was enrolled and resided in the El Tribunal boarding school for eight years, where he met the director Micaela Alvarado and teacher Juan Contreras; becoming very close with Contreras, at age 13 young Aguilar ran away from El Tribunal school and lived with him for a year.
+In the same year, he composed his first song.
+At age 14, Aguilera returned to live with his mother in the city center.
+Aguilera became interested in a local Methodist Church, and met the sisters Leonor and Beatriz Berúmen, who took him in.
+There, he sang in the choir and helped out with cleaning the church.
+Nonetheless, young Aguilera still identified as a Roman Catholic.

-In 1965, Aguilera debuted on the Notivisa (now Gala TV Ciudad Juárez) television show Noches Rancheras.
-Host Raúl Loya gave him the pseudonym Adán Luna.
-In the program, he sang the song "María la Bandida" by José Alfredo Jiménez.
-From 1966 to 1968, he started to work as a singer at the Noa-Noa bar.
-During this period, he wrote the song "El Noa Noa".
-He also worked as a singer in other bars in the town.
-Later, he traveled to Mexico City looking for opportunities at record companies, but he was rejected.
-He returned to Juárez, where he continued working as a singer.
-The next year, he tried again to be signed by a record label.
-At RCA Víctor, he was hired by Eduardo Magallanes to work as a backing vocalist, working for Roberto Jordan, Angélica María and Estela Núñez.
-In 1970, he resigned because he received insufficient payment and returned to work the bars in Juárez.
+In 1965, at age 15, Aguilera debuted on the Notivisa (now Gala TV Ciudad Juárez) television show Noches Rancheras.
+On the program, host Raúl Loya gave Alberto Aguilera the pseudonym "Adán Luna" while he sang "María la Bandida" by José Alfredo Jiménez.
+From 1966 to 1968 (until roughly his eighteenth birthday), he worked as a singer at the Noa-Noa bar.
+During this time, he also penned "El Noa Noa".
+Aguilera also worked as a singer in other bars around town.
+Later, he traveled to Mexico City looking for opportunities at record companies, but found none.
+He returned to Juárez, where he continued working locally.
+The next year, he attempted again to find a recording contract.
+At RCA Víctor, he was hired by Eduardo Magallanes to work as a backing vocalist, primarily for Roberto Jordan, Angélica María and Estela Núñez.
+In 1970, he resigned, as he had received insufficient payment for his singing, and returned to work in the Juárez bars.